 The HHS Chief Information Officer (CIO) also holds the position of Senior Agency Official for Privacy (SAOP), ensuring privacy receives senior-level recognition and has visibility across the Department.

-Each OpDiv has, at a minimum, a Senior Official for Privacy (SOP) to oversee privacy compliance activities.
-For OpDiv SOP contact information, see:
+Each Operating Division has, at a minimum, a Senior Official for Privacy (SOP) to oversee privacy compliance activities.
+The SOP contact information is included below:

 Administration for Children and Families (ACF)